 - genetic abnormalities such as Down syndrome; and

 Based on a systematic review of the literature up to 30 May 2016, WHO has concluded that Zika virus infection during pregnancy is a cause of congenital brain abnormalities, including microcephaly; and that Zika virus is a trigger of Guillain-Barré syndrome.

 Many babies born with microcephaly may demonstrate no other symptoms at birth but go on to develop epilepsy, cerebral palsy, learning disabilities, hearing loss and vision problems.
 In some cases, children with microcephaly develop entirely normally.

 There is no specific treatment for microcephaly.
 A multidisciplinary team is important to assess and care for babies and children with microcephaly.
 Early intervention with stimulation and play programmes may show positive impacts on development.
 Family counselling and support for parents is also extremely important.

-WHO has been working closely with affected countries in the Americas on the investigation of and response to the outbreak since mid-2015.
+WHO has been working closely with countries affected by Zika virus and related complications on the investigation of and response to the outbreak since mid-2015.